JacobSmxth/JSPlayground/README.md

   - Event Listeners
   - DOM Manipulation

-### 3. AI Image Search
+### 3. Random User Generator

-A basic image search tool that queries an API to display AI-generated or relevant images.
+A tool that fetches and displays random user profiles from an external API.

 - **Features:**
-  - Search functionality with keyword input.
+  - Fetches random user data (name, picture, location, etc.).
+  - Button to fetch a new user.
-  - Pagination to browse through results.
+  - Optional: Pagination or filtering by nationality/gender.
 - **Technologies Used:**
-  - API Handling
+  - Fetch API
-  - Pagination
   - Async/Await
   - DOM Manipulation
+  - Optional: Pagination, Filtering

 ### 4. Expense Tracker